Australian Surf Life Saving Championships: List of Championships

+List of Championship Pointscore Winners

 List of Ironman and Ironwoman Champions

 Held at the Australian Surf Life Saving Championships every year, the Australian Ironman and Ironwoman Title is awarded to the winners of these events.
 The format is the same as for typical surf carnivals, a 10-to-20-minute race with a field of 150 competitors, which over several rounds of will be reduced to a final of 16 athletes.
 These are the blue ribbon events the Championships, and also the ones that attracts the most attention in terms of television and spectators on the beach.
 The events are typically the last events on the program, raced on a final day of competition.